papajessie/swcpy/docs/ATRT.md

   * Projectile type: projectileATRTIon
   * Unit ID: ATRT
   * Upgrade shard uid: shrd_troopATRT
-  * _Not found: Apply buffs, Death projectile, Death projectile damage, Death projectile delay, Death projectile distance, Hero data, Self buff, Spawn apply buffs_
+  * _Not found: Apply buffs, Death projectile, Hero data, Self buff, Spawn apply buffs_

 Internal values for secondary attack:

   * Apply buffs: buffTurretDamageDebuff1

 ### Presentation stats

 These are all sorts of user interface settings, that should not interfere with gameplay.